Asha (Wish): Once Upon a Studio

-Asha also makes an appearance in Once Upon a Studio, a short animated film that was produced to celebrate the 100th anniversary of Disney Animation.
+Asha makes a minor appearance in Once Upon a Studio, a short animated film that was produced to celebrate the 100th anniversary of Disney Animation.

 Theme parks

 At the 2023 Destination D23 fan event, Asha was revealed as one of the characters due to appear in various Disney theme parks, including Disneyland, Epcot, and Disneyland Paris.
 Asha is a meetable character at Walt Disney World and makes a daily appearance at a gazebo in World Showcase Plaza at Epcot.

 Reception

 Critical response

 Asha's characterisation was the subject of discussion amongst critics.
 Lee Lamarche of MovieWeb opined that she conforms to Disney Princess tropes, being a girl who fights against a powerful antagonist and has a cute sidekick, but felt that the film suffers from Disney Princess fatigue.
 B. J. Colangelo writing for SlashFilm agreed that Asha has the traits of a Disney Princess but felt that she is a reflection of all previous Disney heroines, highlighting her beauty and humour, her talking pet goat sidekick and non-speaking Star sidekick, and her defiance and leadership qualities.
 Jessica Smith of ScreenRant found Asha's status confusing, commenting that although Asha is not technically of royal blood, she could qualify as a Disney Princess as there are previous female leads in Disney animated films who are also not royal, such as Mulan.
 In a review of the film, Urmi Chakraborty of The Telegraph India highlighted Asha's qualities, commenting that she has a "heart of gold", but found her strength to be her mixed-race.
 Despite this, the reviewer considered her to be "one-dimensional, with no flaws of her own to fight alongside the antagonist".
 Lovia Gyarkye writing for The Hollywood Reporter opined that Asha symbolises the future of the Disney brand, being both a biracial teenager and "a dissenter and pseudo-revolutionary figure".
 IndieWires Kate Erbland praised Asha's depiction, highlighting her "adorable freckles" and "realistic braids".
 She said that although Asha's story is traditional, her characteristics are not, particularly her biracial background, diverse friendship group, and absence of a romantic interest, which she considered a timely and interesting combination.
 Amy Nicholson writing for The New York Times described Asha as a "humanist" driving a "spiritual revolution" to overturn a man who frames himself to be the only route to obtaining a miracle.